SenseLogic/LINGUI/README.md

 ## Limitations

-*   The supported languages are :
+*   The cardinal and ordinaly pluralities are provided only for the following languages :
     *   English
     *   Japanese
     *   Korean